Harald-U/security-and-microservices/workshop/02-app-env-exercise/SETUP_ISTIO.md

 ### Step 2: Setup Istio with an operator

-The following commands do install the Istio operator, create a namespace for the Istio backplane, and start to installation of the Istio backplane.
+The following commands will install the Istio operator, create a namespace for the Istio backplane, and start to installation of the Istio backplane.

 1. Operator